advexp/component-advexp.settings-new/README.md

 ###Advexp.Settings

-Cross-platform app settings for Xamarin
+Cross-platform .NET settings for Xamarin mobile apps

 ####Details

-Create cross-platform app settings and make them accessible in your iOS or Android applications natively.
-Ability to save settings locally or to the cloud and sync them across different devices by using the [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service.
+Create cross-platform settings and make them accessible in your iOS or Android applications natively.
+Ability to save settings locally or to the cloud and sync them across different devices by using [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service.
 Ability to remotely configure your app by using [Google Firebase Remote Config](https://firebase.google.com/docs/remote-config/).

 - **iOS**: Storing settings in a normal form using *NSUserDefaults*
 - **iOS**: Storing settings in an encrypted form using Keychain
 - **Android**: Using *SharedPreferences* to store settings in a normal form
 - **Android**: Using KeyStore to save confidential settings in an encrypted form
 - Saving settings as dynamic parameters (name - value pairs)
-- Using the [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service to save settings to the cloud and sync them across different devices
+- Using [Amazon Cognito Sync](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html) service to save settings to the cloud and sync them across different devices
-- **iOS**, **Android**: Using the [Google Firebase Remote Config](https://firebase.google.com/docs/remote-config/) service to remotely configure your mobile app
+- **iOS**, **Android**: Using [Google Firebase Remote Config](https://firebase.google.com/docs/remote-config/) service to remotely configure your mobile app
 - Using user storage for settings
 - Using any build-in or user-defined types which can be saved as a setting
 - **iOS**: Ability to link settings from Advexp.Settings with settings from the Settings App